- Get link

 But you should definitely speak with a lawyer if:

 Most car accident attorneys offer free consultations.
 You can explain your situation and receive advice without paying anything upfront.
+For those unsure where to start, our article can guide you through taking the right steps.
 Most lawyers work on contingency, meaning they only get paid if you win your case.

 You have the legal right to deal with insurance adjusters on your own.
 But that does not mean it is the best move.